tatianegercina/FinTech/07-Curriculum-Resources/Extra_Content/AWS/2/LessonPlan.md

 * This lesson introduces new content rapidly.
 Students may express frustration at learning new cloud technologies.
 Remind students that while the learning curve may be steep at first, AWS and Cloud experience is highly sought-after and well worth the effort required to become comfortable with it.

-* **Important!** Slack out the disclaimer for [AWS Free Tier](../Supplemental/AWS-Free-Tier.md) services before class.
-Take some time at the beginning of class to explain that while we are only using free tier services in this class, students should review this documentation to avoid accidentally incurring charges.
+* **Important!** Slack out the disclaimer for [AWS Free Tier](../Supplemental/AWS-Free-Tier.md) services prior to class.
+Take some time at the beginning of class to explain that while we are only using free tier services in class, students should review this documentation in order to avoid accidentally incurring charges.

 * Note that in the past, AWS content has appeared differently for some instructional teams.
 It seems that AWS does A/B testing on their UI.
-If your AWS views _don't_ match up with the views in the lesson plan, check that you've pulled the latest updates from GitHub or look in the Slack Instructional Team channel for announcements regarding this.
+If your AWS views _don’t_ match up with the views in the lesson plan, check that you've pulled the latest updates from github or look in the Slack Instructional Team channel for announcements regarding this.

-* Check before class that all students have an AWS account and can log in.
+* Check prior to class that all students has a an AWS account and are able to login.

 * Today's class should be a fun one.
 Students will put together many different technologies covered so far and learn how they can interact with cloud services.